gwu-libraries/sfm-ui/docs/userguide.rst

 For the advanced processing provided by ELK, see :ref:`Commandline exporting/processing`.

-With normal exports, you are able to download yoru data in several formats, including Excel (.xlsx) and Comma Separated Value (.csv) files, which can be loaded into spreadsheet or data analytic software.
+With normal exports, you are able to download your data in several formats, including Excel (.xlsx) and Comma Separated Value (.csv) files, which can be loaded into spreadsheet or data analytic software.